seeralans/noty-vt/areas/nssde.typ

   The choice $delta = epsilon^alpha$ for some $alpha in (0, 1)$ provides a
   concrete realisation of the ordering @eq-delta-ordering.
 The value of $alpha$ does not affect the limiting averaged dynamics, provided the bounds in
-  @lem-slow-var-x and @lem-exp-mixing hold uniformly.
+  @thm-slow-var and @thm-exp-mixing hold uniformly.
 ]

 = Estimates for the dynamics on the intermediate time-scale